Renal System Anatomy

-- Urethra – a narrow passageway where urine passes from the bladder to the outside of the body, called urination.
+- Urethra – a narrow passageway where urine passes from the bladder to the outside of the body i.e. the process of urination.

-- Renal Pelvis – basin-like area that collects urine from the nephrons, it narrows into the upper end of the ureter
+- Renal Pelvis – Basin-like area that collects urine from the nephrons (the kidney’s filtration system), it narrows into the upper end of the ureter

 - Nephron – these are the filtration units in the kidneys

-- Medulla – inner region of the kidney contains 8-12 renal pyramids.
+- Medulla – the inner region of the kidney contains that contains 8-12 renal pyramids.
 The pyramids empty into the calyx.

-- Medullary pyramids – formed by the collecting ducts, inner part of the kidney
+- Medullary pyramids – Are formed by the collecting ducts, inner part of the kidney

-- Ureter – collects filtrate and urine from renal pelvis and takes it to the bladder for urination
+- Ureter – Collects the filtrate and urine from the renal pelvis and transports it to the bladder

-- Renal Artery – branches off of the aorta bringing waste-filled blood into the kidney for filtering in the nephrons; the renal artery is further subdivided into several branches inside the kidney.
+- Renal Arteries – A pair of arteries that branch off of the aorta bringing waste-filled blood into the kidney for filtering.
 Each minute, the kidneys receive 20% of the blood pumped by the heart.
-Some arteries nourish the kidney cells themselves.

-- Renal Vein – removes the filtered blood from the kidneys to the inferior vena cava
+- Renal Veins – Remove the filtered blood from the kidneys to the inferior vena cava

 - Glomerulus – each glomerulus is a cluster of blood capillaries surrounded by a Bowman’s capsule.
 It looks similar to a ball of tangled yarn.